 - BIONICLE 3: Web of Shadows takes place within the last ten minutes of the previous movie (which is itself a Prequel, making it an Interquel on two levels).

-- The Direct-to-Video installments of the An American Tail series can be viewed as interquels between the first and the second movie.
+- The Direct-to-Video installments of the An American Tail series can be viewed as interquels between the first and the second movie, as Fievel's family are still living in New York instead of the western frontier.

 - The Animatrix bridges the gap between the first and second films of The Matrix trilogy.